Do ICF Homes Cost More?

 So, in this case, if your total heating, cooling, insurance and annual maintenance savings are more than $59.00/month, then building an XtraComfort Logix ICF home will actually be LESS EXPENSIVE and cash flow positive, compared to building a lower quality, lower value stick-framed home.

-It’s important to note that the cost of soft wood lumber is far more volatile than ICF pricing and when the cost of softwood lumber spikes, the cost of regular wood-frame walls will actually approach the cost of high-performance ICF walls.
+It’s important to note that the cost of soft wood lumber is far more volatile than ICF pricing and when the cost of softwood lumber spikes, as it is currently doing again, the cost of regular wood-frame walls will actually approach the cost of high-performance ICF walls.

 More food for thought – in some coastal areas, some builders now offering new homes built with Logix ICF at no extra cost versus the same home built with basic masonry walls, which is a customary construction method in those regions.
 In this case, all your monthly savings go right into your pocket.